TIFOSI528/tifosi528.github.io/asr.md

 >>> 6. lookahead composition特指HCL ∘ G？
 >>>
 >> **3. BigLM Decoder**
->>> 1. @LvHang提出 HCL ∘ G would lose the advantages of having G inside the optimization(when G is composed inside the determinization, it can be thought of as language model lookahead)
+>>> 1. HCL ∘ G would lose the advantages of having G inside the optimization(when G is composed inside the determinization, it can be thought of as language model lookahead)
 >>> 2. 具体做法：create the decoding graph HCLG with a small (e.g. low-order or pruned) LM, and compose dynamically with a WFST representing the difference between a relatively large LM and the small one.
 >>> 3. The smaller LM can be viewed as the ‘important’ part of the language model, while the Gr stands for the remainder of the language model. --- ‘incremental language model.’